harness/developer-hub/docs/feature-flags/ff-creating-flag/tag_management.md

 ## What is Tagging?

 The Tagging Feature by Harness is a great way to organize and group your feature flags.
-You are able to create tags to, not only, categorize your flags, but also to manage permissions.
+You are able to create tags and assign them to, not only, categorize your Feature Flags, but also to manage permissions.

 This feature is incredibly exciting for our users as they can now create a resource group based on tags, environments or both when needed.
+The tags can also be used to support searching and filtering through your feature flags.
 Further to this, when creating a resource group using Tagging, you can further define permissions for users and for user groups.

-## Using Tagging In Feature Flags
+## How To Use Tagging In Feature Flags

 ### Creating A Tag